Agents and Skills¶

 [Generates complete test plan with steps and expected results]"

-Related Command: /test-plan - For comprehensive QA documentation
+Explicit invocation: /test-plan-generator - For comprehensive QA documentation

 6. accessibility-checker¶